AMZGstudio/ACREngine/README.md

 # How to use this?
 Step 1) include this header in your code.

-Step 2) Call (initalize(ScreenWidth, ScreenHeight, DefaultForegorund, DefaultBackground) with your desired info.)
+Step 2) initalize the screen.

-Step 3) Draw to the screen. with any of the drawing functions.
+Step 3) draw things to the screen.

 Step 4) render to the screen, with the function: render(false).

 Thats it!
+Note: you would probably like to create a game loop.

 # Code Preview
 How to make a controlable square on the screen: